G1_DinoLab_Ebook

 All the water poured into glasses

-Capacity of the bowl = glasses
+Capacity of the bowl = glasses.

 All the tea poured into cups

-Capacity of the kettle = glasses
+Capacity of the kettle = cups.

 13. Measure capacity of the bottle in glasses and cups.

 Which has more capacity, glass or cup?
-Tick ( ).

 14. Measure capacity of the bucket in bottles and bowls.